PurePerfect/ferret/README.txt

 Ferret is a class path scanner for the Java platform.

 Documentation is in the docs directory of the release zip file.
+You will find a full User Guide in the Javadocs.

 You can learn more about Ferret at http://pureperfect.com/open/ferret.